Team + Mission

 Q. What is LinkNYC?

-LinkNYC is a new communications network that is replacing New York City pay phones with state-of-the-art kiosks called Links.
+LinkNYC is a first-of-its-kind communications network that is replacing New York City pay phones with state-of-the-art kiosks called Links.
 Each Link is equipped with free services like high-speed Wi-Fi, phone calls, a tablet for maps and city services, and device charging for anyone living in or visiting New York City to enjoy.
 In addition to Link’s features being free to the public, they also come at no cost to taxpayers.
-Over the next several years, over 7,500 Links will be installed across the five boroughs.
+Links are installed across the five boroughs.

 Q. What do Links do?